-The northern mile measures 1.8544 kilometres, while the the southern is 1.8514 kilometres.
-The Arran mile has more manoeuvring space at each end of the run, compared to Skelmorlie, making it easier for vessels to carry out their test runs quickly, before the weather and other conditions have a chance to vary.
-Procedures at Arran remove the stop and turn manoeuvre, allowing the vessel maintain speed and perform a turn in order to reverse its direction for the second run.
+The northern mile measures 1.8544 kilometres, while the the southern measures 1.8514 kilometres.
+The Arran Measured Mile has more manoeuvring space at each end of the run when compared to Skelmorlie, generally making it easier for vessels to carry out their test runs before the weather and other conditions can change significantly.
+Procedures at Arran also remove the stop and turn manoeuvre, allowing vessels to maintain speed and perform a turn in order to reverse direction for the second run.

 In 1937, a question was recorded in Hansard, regarding the measured mile off Arran and its operation:

 Royal Navy (Measured mile, Isle of Arran).

 asked the First Lord of the Admiralty whether he has yet received a report from his expert who visited the Sannox measured mile on the island of Arran at the beginning of June; and, if so, what steps are going to be taken to alter the positions of the beacons?